 - Keep a record of your advisement and registrations.
 Get a planning sheet for your degree program: Associate of Arts, Associate of Science, Associate of Applied Science.

 - Discuss the difficulty level of the courses with your advisor and plan a registration that realistically fits your time, work schedule, and abilities.

 - Don’t be shy about what you don’t know; ask questions and get answers.

-- Discuss any academic trouble you have with the appropriate professor, your advisor, the Faculty Chairperson, DLC Assistant Dean, or the Vice President for Academic Affairs.
+- Discuss any academic trouble you have with the appropriate professor, your advisor, the faculty chairperson, or OLC Academic Dean.

 |Jasmine Thomas||Rachel Odom|